35percent/11tystarter/src/posts/nearly-1-000-empty-homes-on-the-aylesbury-estate.md

 [^1] [Southwark Council's Homelessness and Rough Sleeping Strategy 2025-2030](https://moderngov.southwark.gov.uk/documents/s127372/Appendix%203%20Homelessness%20and%20Rough%20Sleeping%20Strategy%202025-2030.pdf) pg 9

 [^2] Southwark Council  Estate was awarded New Deal for Communities (NDC) status, with the expectation of government funding for a comprehensive demolition/redevelopment programme, in 1999.

+[^3] Although marked as 'DRAFT' the link is to the report as approved by Southwark Council's Cabinet on 17 June 2025